-Superangel has emphasized ParcelSea’s strong team of founders with remarkable experience in the industry and a bold vision.
-Market trends such as continued growth of e-commerce and the contactless handling of parcels, are in no doubt only grist for their mill.
+Superangel has emphasized Parcelsea’s strong team of founders with remarkable experience in the industry and a bold vision.
+Market trends such as the continued growth of e-commerce and the contactless handling of parcels are in no doubt only grist for their mill.

 Superangel also previously invested in technology companies that solve the transportation challenges of both people and goods – Ziticity, Bolt and Starship Technologies.
 They see several collaboration opportunities that could help create even more value for customers.

-One of the earliest investors in ParcelSea, IT visionary Taavi Kotka said that "e-commerce has recently seen multiple growth in many categories and existing solutions don’t seem to handle the volumes and customer preferences much longer.
-He believes that smart mailbox becomes one of the key elements of the smart city infrastructure."
+One of the earliest investors in Parcelsea, IT visionary Taavi Kotka said that “e-commerce has recently seen multiple growths in many categories and existing solutions don’t seem to handle the volumes and customer preferences much longer.
+He believes that smart mailbox becomes one of the key elements of the smart city infrastructure.”

-The CEO of Kaamos Kinnisvara, Priit Uustulnd states that “smart mailbox is definitely a product that meets market expectations.
-In addition, its founders have a remarkable know-how in the industry, dedicated leadership, professional team and development competencies.
+The CEO of Kaamos Kinnisvara, Priit Uustulnd states that the “smart mailbox is definitely a product that meets market expectations.
+In addition, its founders have remarkable know-how in the industry, dedicated leadership, professional team, and development competencies.
 These are all good prerequisites for being successful in the market.